Rndballref

 No travelling until either player lifts a foot.

-Should special-needs students be separated from other students?For the past 5 years my schedule was about 75% girls' games.
+Have you ever messed up while giving someone a tattoo?For the past 5 years my schedule was about 75% girls' games.
 The game is played below the rim with a focus on passing.
 Every year I think the girls' games improve in quality on the high school level.
 Most teams around Chicago have a guard who can penetrate the lane, and a 3 point shooter.
 What they never have are quick forwards who have inside games.
 To me, the girl's high school and college games are intersting, but I do not enjoy the women's pro game.
 It seems like a WMCA pickup game.
 The girls game will continue to get better, but it won't be the high flying athletic boys game at comparable levels.

 To clarify your question, I believe you are asking what should happen if a one and one is awarded in error and then discovered.
 There are 5 correctable errors in the high school federation rule book, and one is the awarding of unmerited free throws.
 However, to be correctable, it must be recognized by the officials no later than during the first dead ball, after the clock has been properly started.
 I have encountered this only once in 20 years, If properly recognized, the free throw points are removed but other scores after the erroneous last free throw still count.
 It's a messy rule, and once every twenty years is too much!